Chapter 1 : Aaliyah: The Meeting

 “I’m listening.”
 The two words come out a bit more cautious than I want.
 They show that I actually care about what he says and what he thinks, which I do not.

 “James and Gabby broke up.”
-I can’t help myself, but think: no shit, Sherlock.
+No shit, Sherlock, I think before I can stop myself.
 It doesn’t take a genius to figure that one out.
 He is listing the obvious, waiting for the right moment to let his real statement out.

 “And?”
 I ask, wanting him to continue.